Alan-Foster/Alan-Foster-Reddit-Rules-Template/README.md

 > [!TIP]
 > **Consider using the Content-based Templates if:**
-- Your subreddit's purpose is for general content or discussion around a topic
+- Your subreddit's purpose is for sharing content or discussion around a topic
-- Your community members are the general public with an interest or passion
+- Members are the general public who share an interest or passion
-- The purpose of the rules is to manage the post feed and keep content relevant
+- Your rules manage the post feed and keep content relevant
 - You have enabled Reddit Discovery and Achievements for your community

 > [!TIP]
 > **Consider using the Safe Space Templates if:**
 - The subreddit's purpose is to offer emotional or mental health support
-- Community members have experienced a life-changing event that has left them vulnerable
+- Members have experienced a life-changing event that has left them vulnerable
-- The purpose of the rules is to protect vulnerable users, not to promote content
+- Your rules protect vulnerable users, not promote content
 - You have disabled Reddit Discovery and Achievements for your community, because it would be in bad taste

 > [!TIP]